ayc/GildedRose-Exercise-Py/README.md

 ## TASK
 1. Fork this repo
-2. Refactor at as you see fit
+2. Refactor as you see fit
-3. Submit the url to the forked repo for review
+3. Submit a pull request or email a link to your repo before the scheduled interview time

 ### additional rules
 * the business rules of the refactored code (as defined above) must be consistent